rushilma/thesis/4-rounding.typ

 At this point, one might wonder whether, while deterministic algorithms fail, perhaps a randomized rounding scheme could save us, maybe by assiging small values to coordinates which it was less confident in.
 However, this approach is blunted by the same brittleness of the NPP landscape that established the conditional obstruction of @prop_correlated_fundamental and @prop_resampled_fundamental.
-In particular, by @thrm_solutions_repel, if you have a subcube of $Sigma_N$ nonconstant but bounded dimension, then with high probability at most one of those points will be a solution.
+In particular, by @thrm_solutions_repel, if you have a subcube of $Sigma_N$ with dimension growing slowly with $N$, then with high probability at most one of those points will be a solution.

 For this section, again let $alg$ be a deterministic $RR^N$-valued algorithm.
 Moreover, assume we are searching for solutions with energy between $(log_2 N)^2 << E <= N$; note that for lower values of $E$, algorithms like @karmarkarDifferencingMethodSet1983 already achieve discrepancies of $N^(O(log_2 N))$ energy in polynomial time.